tomedegroot/study-material/linuxEssentialsCertification/usingDirectoriesAndListingFiles.md

 Configs in the home folder take precedence over system wide configs.
 The user has complete control of his home dir.

 The FHS says that home is a site specific file system, but suggests */home/username*

+##Absolute and relative paths##

+Relative from the working dir.
+Absolute from the root path, prefix with the root dir (/)